zcleghern/hchess/README.md

 # hchess
 Haskell chess program.
 In a very rough state.

-build.bat just runs ghc if you don't want to use cabal (had it here before I was using cabal)

-Currently the other player is using minimax with alpha-beta pruning (not really working).
+Currently the other player (always black at the moment) is using minimax with alpha-beta pruning (not currently working).

 TODO: